imjihuan/fuego/docs/rst_src/Command_Line_Tool_-_ftc.rst

 Finally, ``ftc`` includes commands for performing power control of a board.
 When Fuego detects that a board is not responding, it tries to automatically restart the board by doing a power reset.
-This will only work if a compatible board control system is specified in the board's configuration file.

 ftc power commands
 ------------------